Chatelaine (horse)

 Chatelaine (1930–1937) was a British Thoroughbred racehorse and broodmare.
 After failing to win in her first seven races she was still a maiden when she recorded a 25/1 upset victory in the Epsom Oaks.
 She went on to win the Scarbrough Stakes and dead-heated for the Champion Stakes as well as finishing second in the Jockey Club Stakes and finishing third in the Coronation Cup.
 She was retired to become a broodmare but died in 1937 after producing only two foals, neither of which survived.

 Background

 Chatelaine was a bay mare bred by the Sledmere Stud in Driffield, Yorkshire.
 As a yearling she was bought for 500 guineas by C M Prior who then leased the filly to Ernest Thornton-Smith.
 She was trained during her racing career by Fred Templeman at Lambourn in Berkshire.
 As a young horse Chatelaine was extremely nervous and restless but her temperament improved when she was introduced to "Billy", a goat who became her constant companion.

-Her sire Phalaris was an outstanding sprinter who went on to become the most influential stallion of the 20th century and the male-line ancestor of most modern Thoroughbreds.
-Chatelaine's dam Herself was a very influential broodmare whose other descendants have included Tom Rolfe, Sham, Ack Ack and Bee Bee Bee.
+Her sire Phalaris was a sprinter who went on to become the male-line ancestor of most modern Thoroughbreds.
+Chatelaine's other descendants have included Tom Rolfe, Sham, Ack Ack and Bee Bee Bee.